 As your preferred Central California local food distribution company, our purchasing department is working around the clock to ensure you have options to keep your business supplied.
 With that being said, communication between you and your JD Food Salesperson is vital.
 Also, food buyers being flexible regarding brands will ensure you continue to stay in stock.

-Reach out to your JD Food Salesperson if you have any questions.
+Continue to reach out to your JD Food Salesperson if you have any questions on Proposition 12 and enforcement.
 We will continue to update this blog post with information as it becomes available.
-As always, email us if you have any questions firstname.lastname@example.org
+As always, email us if you have any questions email@example.com